VladGrin/CargoDelivery/README.md

 model package and an intermediate table 'distance'.

 Interfaces and classes that implement them to access the database are in the repository package.
-- UserRepository(UserRepositoryImpl), OrderRepository(OrderRepositoryImpl), CityRepository(CityRepositoryImpl),
+- UserRepository(MySQLUserRepository), OrderRepository(MySQLOrderRepository), CityRepository(MySQLCityRepository),
-CompanyRepository(CompanyRepositoryImpl), DistanseRepository(DistanceRepositoryImpl).
+CompanyRepository(MySQLCompanyRepository), DistanseRepository(MySQLDistanceRepository).

 For processing the request from the client and the response are the classes in the package servlets.
 They conform to the controllers in the Model-View-Controller template.